danielmaangi/dhis2-utils/README.md

 - Grant **data write access** (`--rw----`) to all users for all category options
 - Show real-time progress for each category option
 - Save detailed results to `data_sharing_results.json`

+#### Step 2: Perform DHIS2 Maintenance (Required!)

+After the script completes successfully, you must perform these maintenance operations in DHIS2:

+**Navigate to:** `Data Administration → Maintenance`

+1. **Update category option combinations**
+   - Find "Update category option combinations" in the maintenance list
+   - Click "Perform Maintenance"
+   - Wait for completion
+   - **Why?** This regenerates all category option combos with the new permission settings

+2. **Clear application cache**
+   - Find "Clear application cache" in the maintenance list
+   - Click "Perform Maintenance"
+   - Wait for completion
+   - **Why?** Ensures the DHIS2 server picks up new permissions immediately

+#### Step 3: User Action (Browser Cache)

+Notify users experiencing the error to take one of these actions:
+- **Clear browser cache** (Ctrl+Shift+Delete)
+- Perform a **hard refresh** (Ctrl+F5 or Cmd+Shift+R)
+- **Log out and log back in**

+**Why?** Clears cached permission data stored in the browser.

+#### Verification

+After completing all steps:
+- Test data entry as a regular user
+- The error should no longer appear
+- All users should be able to write data to all category options

 ### Basic Metadata Sharing